isomerpages/enterprisesg-cpso/_consumers/02-use-products-safely/a-electronics-and-appliance-safety.md

 <img src="/images/product-safety-tips/power-adaptors.jpg" alt="power adaptors" style="width:400px;height:210px;">

 <p>Here are some tips to help ensure you enjoy safe and long-lasting use of your electrical appliances and electronic devices.</p>

+<p><b>Look out for the SAFETY Mark<b></p>

+<p>Power adapters are one of the 33 categories of Controlled Goods under the Consumer Protection (Safety Requirements) Registration Scheme, and are therefore required to carry the SAFETY Mark.</p>

+<p>Always check that adapters carry the SAFETY Mark before purchase.
+The SAFETY Mark indicates that the product has been tested to specific safety standards, and also carries a unique certification number traceable to the supplier.
+Adapters without the SAFETY Mark may lack the proper safeguards to prevent short circuits, fires, and electrocutions.</p>

 </details>